gabrielpoca/gabrielpoca.com/priv/site/books/170716_ready_player_one_ready_player_one_1.md

 has_review: true
 ---

-This book is 5 stars.
+This book is five stars.
 It got me hooked on the story.
 I kept turning pages.
 I was reading more than 3 hours in a row each time.
-The book appeals to nostalgia, like most of the superhero movies these days, but I don't see anything wrong with that, it's a great book. <br/><br/>PS: don't check out the cast for the movie, there's a huge spoiler there.
+Like most superhero movies these days, the book appeals to nostalgia, but I don't see anything wrong with that.
+It's a great book. <br/><br/>PS: don't check out the cast for the movie; there's a huge spoiler there.